lhcb/glossary/glossary/h.md

 # H

+## HCAL: Hadronic Calorimeter {#HCAL}

+The purpose of the HCAL is to stop and measure the energy of hadrons.
+Like the [ECAL](glossary/e.html#ECAL), it is a sampling calorimeter made of layers of iron and plastic scintillator.

 ## HLT: High Level Trigger {#HLT}

 Software trigger.
 Software that decides if data from the detectore gets written to storage or thrown away.